BlancheK/BlancheK.github.io/movies-titles.md

 {% include genres-neg-sentiment.html %}

-* Titles in 'Drama' and 'Romance' genres lean towards positive or neutral sentiments to reflect the emotional and heartfelt nature of the narrative.
-'Sport' movie titles often carry positive sentiments to reflect the themes of triumph, teamwork, and personal growth.
-Titles associated with 'World cinema' often carry positive sentiments, emphasizing the diverse and enriching cultural experiences depicted in these films.
-'Political' movie titles may carry positive sentiments, particularly if the focus is on inspiring change, highlighting positive political movements, or celebrating leaders and figures who made a positive impact.'Historical' movie titles may carry positive sentiments, emphasizing the inspiration from historical events, heroic figures, and significant moments.
-Titles associated with 'Art' films often carry positive sentiments, reflecting the artistic and creative nature of these films.
+* Titles in `Drama` and `Romance` genres lean towards positive or neutral sentiments to reflect the emotional and heartfelt nature of the narrative. `Sport` movie titles often carry positive sentiments to reflect the themes of triumph, teamwork, and personal growth.
+Titles associated with `World cinema` often carry positive sentiments, emphasizing the diverse and enriching cultural experiences depicted in these films. `Political` movie titles may carry positive sentiments, particularly if the focus is on inspiring change, highlighting positive political movements, or celebrating leaders and figures who made a positive impact.`Historical` movie titles may carry positive sentiments, emphasizing the inspiration from historical events, heroic figures, and significant moments.
+Titles associated with `Art` films often carry positive sentiments, reflecting the artistic and creative nature of these films.
-* 'Horror' and 'thriller' titles frequently incorporate negative sentiments to create an air of suspense, mystery, or fear.
-The goal is to intrigue and elicit an emotional response (for instance "Psycho").
-'Fiction' movie titles may carry negative sentiments if the focus is on dystopian or dark themes .
+* `Horror` and `Thriller` titles frequently incorporate negative sentiments to create an air of suspense, mystery, or fear.
+The goal is to intrigue and elicit an emotional response (for instance "Psycho"). `Fiction` movie titles may carry negative sentiments if the focus is on dystopian or dark themes.

-The sentiment analysis of a movie title, whether positive, negative, or neutral, often aligns with the thematic tone of the film within its respective genre.
+We can see that the sentiment analysis of a movie title, whether positive, negative, or neutral, often aligns with the thematic tone of the film within its respective genre.
 The following plot explore how positive and negative sentiment tones in title evolved over time.

 {% include times-series-sentiment-analysis.html %}